oat-sa/generis-auth-keyvalue/README.md

 Then the login will try to use this library.

-Be sure you have enable
+Be sure you have enable  the persistence in **config/generis/persistences.conf.php** by adding:

     'authKeyValue' => array(
 	    'driver' => 'phpredis',
             'host' => '127.0.0.1',
             'port' => 6379
-	),

-in the config/generis/persistences.conf.php
+	)